-I have spend a fair amount of time teaching the letter names and sounds to William.
+I have spent a fair amount of time teaching the letter names and sounds to William.
 But I stressed more the name, rather than the sound.
 This is because by learning letter names he was also hearing the sounds (of most letters).

 However, recently when I ask William to do something, he’ll reply by saying something silly by manipulating the sounds of what I’d just said.
 For example, if I say to William, “Let’s go upstairs and brush your teeth,” he might respond with something like, “You go upstairs and frush your feeth.”
 Frush and feeth are what educators call nonsense words, but the way William manipulated the original words to make up his own silly words show he is ready for some very basic and simple phonemic awareness practice and possibly some basic phonics.

 So, I came up with this object to sound matching activity and was quite surprised at William’s performance.

 Supplies needed are some sort of letter manipulative, such as cards, tiles, ect., and some toys your child is very familiar with.
 I chose to use William’s plastic farm animals.

 Preschool Sound Matching

 I began by asking William to choose and animal and place it on the work mat.
 I asked him to name the animal.William: hrooster Me: /r/, /r/, /r/ rooster.
 That’s right.
 What letter does rooster start with?